 U.S. trade with the DPRK is quite limited.
 The United States does not maintain any diplomatic, consular, or trade relations with North Korea, and the country does not have normal trade relations (most favored nation) status.
 This means that North Korean exports are subject to the relatively high tariffs existing before World War II in the United States.
 For example, women's blouses of wool or cotton carry a 90% import duty if from North Korea but are duty free if from free-trade agreement countries, such as Canada, Israel, or Mexico, or are subject to 9 to 10% duty if from most other nations.
-As a communist nation, North Korea also does not qualify for duty-free treatment of certain products that are imported from designated developing countries under the generalized system of preferences program.98
+As a communist nation, North Korea also does not qualify for duty-free treatment of certain products that are imported from designated developing countries under the generalized system of preferences program.

-The United States, moreover, maintains various economic sanctions on North Korea because the country is on the U.S. State Department list of state supporters of international terrorism, is considered a threat to national security, is a communist state, and it proliferates weapons of mass destruction.99 Travel to and trade with North Korea in other than dual-use goods are allowed if overarching requirements are met, and there are no restrictions on the amount of money Americans may spend in the DPRK.
+The United States, moreover, maintains various economic sanctions on North Korea because the country is on the U.S. State Department list of state supporters of international terrorism, is considered a threat to national security, is a communist state, and it proliferates weapons of mass destruction.
+In June 2008, however, the Bush Administration announced that it was lifting restrictions under the Trading with the Enemy Act and was starting the process to remove the DPRK from the list of State Sponsors of Terrorism.
+Other sanctions, including U.N. sanctions imposed following North Korea's nuclear test, still remain in place.
+The United States resumed shipments of food and heavy fuel oil to North Korea as humanitarian aid.
+Travel to and trade with North Korea in other than dual-use goods are allowed if overarching requirements are met, and there are no restrictions on the amount of money Americans may spend in the DPRK.
 The sanctions related to the proliferation of weapons of mass destruction generally target the offending entities.
 North Korean assets in the United States frozen prior to June 19, 2000, remain frozen.
-North Korea is on the most restricted list of countries for U.S. exports (Country Group E list) of items such as computers, software, national security-controlled items, items on the Commerce Control List, 100 and service or repair of such items.
+North Korea is on the most restricted list of countries for U.S. exports (Country Group E list) of items such as computers, software, national securitycontrolled items, items on the Commerce Control List, and service or repair of such items.
 Economic sanctions on North Korea, however, are essentially unilateral by the United States.
-Most other nations allow relatively free trade in non-sensitive goods with the DPRK.
+Most other nations (except Japan) allow relatively free trade in non-sensitive goods with the DPRK.